Matthews Int (MATW) Dividend Report

 Management Team

-Matthews International Corporation is guided by a leadership team with long-standing ties to the company and a deep understanding of its evolving business.
-At the forefront is Joseph C. Bartolacci, President and CEO since 2006, who has been a part of Matthews in various roles since the mid-1990s.
-His long tenure has provided steady leadership through periods of transformation and operational shifts.
+Matthews International Corporation is guided by a leadership team with long-standing ties to the company and a deep understanding of its evolving business model.
+At the forefront is Joseph C. Bartolacci, President and CEO since 2006, who has been part of Matthews in various capacities since the mid-1990s.
+His long tenure has provided steady leadership through multiple cycles of transformation, and his continued presence offers operational continuity at a time when the company’s strategic direction is still being defined.

-Supporting Bartolacci is Steven F. Nicola, the company’s CFO and Treasurer.
-Nicola has been with Matthews since 1991 and has played a critical role in shaping its financial strategies across different economic environments.
-Also on the executive team is Brian Walters, Executive Vice President and General Counsel.
-Walters brings legal depth and governance experience that supports the company’s broader compliance and corporate structure.
+Supporting Bartolacci is Steven F. Nicola, the company’s CFO and Treasurer, who has been with Matthews since 1991 and has played a central role in shaping its financial strategies across different economic environments.
+Also on the executive team is Brian Walters, Executive Vice President and General Counsel, who brings legal depth and governance experience that has been particularly relevant given the company’s arbitration proceedings and ongoing corporate transactions.

-The board of directors brings together a range of perspectives.
-Chairman Alvaro Garcia-Tunon has a strong background in manufacturing, while director Katherine E. Dietze adds insight from global finance and investment sectors.
-Together, the team sets the tone for the company’s direction, combining operational continuity with a willingness to adapt.
+The board of directors brings together a range of perspectives that complement the executive team’s operational focus.
+Chairman Alvaro Garcia-Tunon brings a strong background in manufacturing, while director Katherine E. Dietze adds insight from global finance and investment sectors.
+Together, the leadership team sets a tone that combines institutional continuity with a willingness to make difficult structural decisions, including divestitures and cost reductions, in service of long-term shareholder value.

 Valuation and Stock Performance